MoazHassan2022/MZNM-Processor/README.md

-# NZAM-Processor
+# MZNM-Processor
 This is a Computer Architecture Course Project, for making 5-stages pipelined processor with Verilog